darrrgghh/Metal-Music/README.md

 **A Deep Dive into the Aesthetics, Perception, and Complexity of Metal Music**

 ## About this Project
 This repository contains the source code and supporting materials for our research on extreme metal vocal perception.
-Our study examines how listeners perceive various metal vocal techniques (such as clean vocals, growling, and screaming) and how familiarity with the genre affects these perceptions.
+Our research investigates the perceptual differences between metal fans and non-fans with respect to extreme metal vocal techniques.
+We focus on the intelligibility and cognitive processing of vocal expressions such as growling and screaming, comparing their performance when rendered in both their original form and with additional pitch contours ("vocalized" versions).
+Stimuli are constructed from lesser-known, uncharted metal releases using Spotify's popularity metrics, ensuring that the excerpts are as unfamiliar as possible to experimental participants.
+The study explores the influence of listening expertise on the decoding of extreme vocal sounds and aims to shed light on the cognitive mechanisms involved in music perception.
  The final experimental stimuli are derived from real metal recordings and then re-recorded in five different vocal conditions.
 - **"Extra"** folder contains everything outside our research.
 It mostly contains the visualizations of other metal-related papers' findings.

 ## Research Context